psychemedia/storytelling-notes/and-the-girl-played-on.md

 At last, she came to a village, where an old man took pity on her, gave her tea to drink, and some food to eat.

 The old man told her stories of that place.
-Of a house, just outside the village, that used to be a happy house, but   was now known as the weeping house.
-He said there was a tale told about that house, that if any young woman could make the young man who lived their smile, then she could marry him.
+Of a house, just outside the village, that used to be a happy house, but now was known as the weeping house.
+He said there was a tale told about that house, that if any young woman could make the young man who lived there smile, she could marry him.
 But that was just a story.

+And so it was that that the young girl had finished her story.
 Outside, in the distance, a bell tolled.

-The young man sat at the end of his bed.
-Between his feet, a bucket to catch his tears.
-But he wasn't crying any more.
+She looked at the young man, still sat at the end of his bed, with a bucket between his feet, but he wasn't crying any more.
 He looked at the girl.
-He dried his eyes, raised up his clenched fist, opened his hand.
-A single, solitary leaf, fell to the ground.
+He dried his eyes, raised up his clenched fist, and opened his hand.
+In it, a single, solitary leaf.

 And that *is* the end of the story.

 ## The Devil's violin

+And this is probably the final story...

 *Based on Sara Liisa Wilkinson's telling.*

 The first time she saw him, she knew she had to have him.
-The young hunter was setting up his stall on the other side of the market square, and she knew, she knew from that very moment, that he was the one she wanted.
+The young hunter was setting up his stall on the other side of the market square, and she knew, she knew from that very moment, he was the one she wanted.

 She tried to catch his eye, but he was busy arranging the stall.
 Her family were already setting off back home, and *why did they always have to do this...?
 Always at just the wrong time...*